ietf-teep/architecture/draft-ietf-teep-architecture.md

 The Broker installation is commonly carried out at OEM time.
 A user can dynamically download and install a Broker on-demand.

-It is important to ensure a legitimate TEEP Broker is installed and used.
-If a TEEP Broker is compromised it may drop messages and thereby introduce a denial of service.

 ### Number of TEEP Brokers

 There should be generally only one shared TEEP Broker in a device.